The words “forex trading” provide the definition of this activity. The word FOREX is coined from “FOReign EXchange”.

 - Fundamental Analysis

 Exchange rates of forex pairs are wholly determined by forces of demand and supply.
-These forced are captured in a schedule of economic and political events known as the economic news calendar (also known as Economic Calendar or Forex News Calendar).
+These forces are observable as a schedule of macro and micro-economic events known as the economic news calendar (aka the Forex News Calendar).
 No other market has such a schedule.
 The forex news calendar is a compendium of news releases on economic variables or political events which will ultimately sway the sentiment of the major market participants to either buy or sell a currency in exchange for another.
 Analyzing these news releases in order to determine whether to buy or sell a currency is known as fundamental analysis.

 There are various fundamental news releases in an economic calendar.
 These are divided into low-impact, medium-impact, and high-impact news events.
 There are many versions of the economic news calendar online, and you will also find this calendar on the MT4 platform.
 Typically, the impact of a news release can be color-coded or it can be assigned stars according to the level of market impact.